 By emailing [email protected] you are able to receive basic-level support, however, their responses, while quick, can be a bit vague.

 Given that Mullvad is not the most user-friendly VPN out there then this lack of support could be a major problem for potential users.

 If you think you may need to rely on their support service heavily then Mullvad may not be for you.

-It has been commented on that Mullvad also only reply during Swedish working hours and does not have a dedicated team of support staff.
-Whether this is something which will come in future remains to be seen.
+It has been commented that Mullvad also only reply during Swedish working hours and does not have a dedicated team of support staff.
+Whether this is something which will come in the future remains to be seen.